supertestnet/sigchains/README.md

 # Immutability

-There may be cases where sigchain software discourages pubkey reuse by checking if a pubkey has signed multiple messages and considering only one of them valid, specifically the one whose timestamp is the earliest.
+There may be cases where sigchain wallets discourage pubkey reuse by checking if a pubkey has signed multiple messages and considering only one of them valid, specifically the one whose timestamp is the earliest.
 In such a case, it might seem possible to trick users into accepting a message which is later invalidated when a second entry signed by the same pubkey is inserted into the sigchain by the oracle or by bitcoin's miners with a timestamp before the original.
 This could be especially devastating if monetary value in the form of tokens are considered sent and confirmed only if they are in a message which has the earliest timestamp for that pubkey in the sigchain.

 ## Post-dating